kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

 3. To improve performance, can we run each of the calls in parallel?
 We will improve this later when discussing Ribbon and Hystrix.

-4. We will see an alternative to the RestTemplate when we discuss Feign
+4. We will see an alternative to the RestTemplate when we discuss Feign.